JHU-PL-Lab/www-fpse/lecture/more-modules.md

 module FloatMap = Map.Make (Float) (* Or Char/Int/String/Bool/etc. Anything that is comparable and serializable *)

-(* Alias the empty map -- maps are functional, so there is one canonical empty map *) let mm : 'a Floatmap.t = FloatMap.empty
+(* Alias the empty map -- maps are functional, so there is one canonical empty map *) let mm : 'a FloatMap.t = FloatMap.empty

-(* Use the Map module to work with all maps. *) let mm' : int Floatmap.t = Map.add_exn mm ~key:0.4 ~data:5
+(* Use the Map module to work with all maps. *) let mm' : int FloatMap.t = Map.add_exn mm ~key:0.4 ~data:5
-(* int Floatmap.t is equivalent to
+(* int FloatMap.t is equivalent to

     val mm' : (float, int, FloatMap.Key.comparator_witness) Map.t